 The City of McAllen encourages non-profit subrecipients and municipal departments to leverage HUD funds with other resources.
-For FY 2020-2021, CDBG funds are expected to leverage approximately \$3 for every HUD dollar awarded to the City.
-The largest source of leverage is expected from state programs.
+For FY 2021-2022, CDBG funds are expected to leverage approximately \$3 for every HUD dollar awarded to the City.

-The amounts to be used this fiscal year to address Community Development Activities are:
+Annual Action Plan 2021 The amounts to be used this fiscal year to address Community Development Activities are:

-- Federal (Award) \$1,708,612

-- Program Income (CBDO Proceeds) \$400,000
+- Federal (Award) \$1,742,013 - Program Income (CBDO Proceeds) \$400,000

-- Local Leverage \$83,000